 There are many helpful tools out there in which you can doodle and put together some quick designs with your colleagues or friends.
-There's Mural.ly, InvisionApp, Slack now also have a quick drawing on everybody's screen sharing feature which I love, Zoom also has whiteboard feature built-in, any many more.
+There's Mural.ly, InvisionApp, Slack now has a quick drawing on everybody's screen sharing feature which I love and Zoom and WebEx themselves actually each now have a built-in whiteboard feature.

 However, none of them give you the same freedom of expression and dynamics as a piece of paper or a whiteboard on a wall which everybody can see and using a mouse is just not the same.
 The closest available remotely utility would be to draw on an iPad screen using a stylus pen.

 The good news here is, if you're a proud owner of a Mac and an iPad you don't need any extra apps.
 Just use your operating system's built-in functionality.

 TL;DR - You don't need any extra apps!
 Just use QuickTime and Apple Notes!